 Why should I consider independent Speech & Language Therapy? ↓

-ACT for Yorkshire Ltd. provides an independent Speech & Language Therapy service that is prompt, reliable and accessible to address your communication or swallowing needs.
+ACT for Yorkshire Ltd. provides an independent Speech & Language Therapy service in Leeds and across Yorkshire that is prompt, reliable and accessible to address your communication, voice or swallowing needs.

 Do I need a doctor's referral in order to be seen? ↓

-If you are looking for treatment for a voice problem, you must first be assessed by an ENT consultant to diagnose the underlying problem before we can see you for advice or for voice therapy.
+Voice: Yes.
+You must have the results of an ENT examination; diagnosing the underlying condition before we can offer advice or voice therapy (including LSVT).
 Normally an ENT assessment is arranged via your GP.

 How soon can I be seen? ↓